Back To CourseUS History: Middle School

 As a member, you'll also get unlimited access to over 70,000 lessons in math, English, science, history, and more.
 Plus, get practice tests, quizzes, and personalized coaching to help you succeed.Free 5-day trial

-Ryan taught elementary school and holds a master's degree in curriculum and instruction.
+Rita has taught elementary and middle school and has a master's degree in reading education.

 To unlock this lesson you must be a Study.com Member.

 Did you know… We have over 95 college courses that prepare you to earn credit by exam that is accepted by over 2,000 colleges and universities.
 You can test out of the first two years of college and save thousands off your degree.
 Anyone can earn credit-by-exam regardless of age or education level.

 To learn more, visit our Earning Credit Page